 The keto diet is not intended to be followed long-term, which means that individuals need to find another way to maintain a healthy caloric intake, such as by practicing carb-cycling or keto-cycling.

-- When it comes to the question “is the keto diet safe?”, we have to consider both short-term health improvements associated with the KD, as well as unknowns about potential long-term effects.
+- When it comes to the question “is the keto diet safe?”, we have to consider both short-term health improvements associated with the keto diet, as well as unknowns about potential long-term effects.

 - Some people seem to be genetically susceptible to experiencing negative effects of the ketogenic diet if they strictly follow the diet for more than about a year.